shedock/shedock/README.md

 ### `Docker` is not a package manager, why are we using it to package shell scripts?

-- It's literally built to share your work across different systems. `brew` is not popular in Linux, Flatpaks, AppImages don't work on Mac, and Windows has its package manager now.
-How much time do you want to spend just packaging stuff compared to people actually using your work?
+- It's literally built to share your work across different systems. `brew` is not popular with Linux, Flatpaks, AppImages don't work on Mac, and Windows Terminals has its package manager now.
+How much time do you want to spend just packaging stuff compared to people utilising your work?

 ### What about other tools like `docker-squash` & `docker-slim`?

 - They are great, they have a big community behind them actively building and fixing stuff.
 Give them a try before using shedock.
-- shedock is not built having competition in mind, but rather, "education" we want devs to know what exactly is required to run their script.
+- shedock is built to educate devs, we want folks to know what exactly is required to run their script.
 Not hiding stuff behind some weird magic.

-### Why not build this for all tech stacks, why only shell-scripts?
+### Why not build this for all tech stacks, why only shell scripts?

-- A: because when you are building for everyone, you are building for no-one.
+- A: because when you are building for everyone, you are building for no one.
 - B: the author is biased towards writing and sharing shell scripts.
-- C: the author doesn't have the mental energy to build & test it across a 1000 stacks.
+- C: the author doesn't have the mental energy to build & test it across 100s of tech stacks.

 ### I don't think you are building this right